 Fishermen's Day (in Icelandic, Sjómannadagurinn) is usually celebrated on the first Sunday in June each year.
-In 2022, it's held on June 12 (as June 5, 2022 is Whitsunday or Pentecost Sunday).
+In 2023, it's held on June 4.

 The tradition began in 1938 in Reykjavík and Ísafjörður in the Westfjords, and it honors Iceland’s strong seafaring heritage while giving sailors a well-deserved day off.
 All the ships are docked, so fishermen can spend the day with their families.

 One of the best places to learn about Iceland's relationship to the sea is at the Reykjavík Maritime Museum, down by the harbor in the Grandi neighborhood.
 Here you can also tour the Coast Guard Vessel Óðinn.

 There are excellent maritime museums in a number of smaller towns around Iceland.
 Look out for the award-winning Herring Era Museum, which examines the herring boom in Siglufjörður in North Iceland, and the super-scenic Ósvör Maritime Museum at Bolungarvík in the Westfjords.
 In East Iceland, stop by Randulffssjóhús in Eskifjörður, to see amazing artifacts in a 'sea house' that now doubles as a restaurant.